Proteus: Adaptive Robotic Gripper

 Skills:

-Mechanical Design, Failure Analysis, CAD (Solidworks), Conceptualization, Parametric Design, Underactuated Mechanisms, Complex Motion, Precision Motion, Machining, Additive Manufacturing, Vendor Communication, Low-Impedance Systems, Teleoperation, Robotic Manipulation, System Controls, Optimization, BLDC Motors, Frameless Motors, Precision Sensing, Technical Writing, Technical Communication
+Mechanical Design, CAD (SolidWorks), Conceptualization, Parametric Design, Brushless Motors, Frameless Motors, Motor Drivers, Underactuated Mechanisms, Complex Motion, Parallel Linkages, Precision Motion, Machining, Additive Manufacturing, Vendor Communication, Low-Impedance Systems, Teleoperation, Robotic Manipulation, System Controls, Optimization, Precision Sensing, Technical Writing, Technical Communication, Failure Analysis,

 Background: